CulturalMe/meteor-slingshot/README.md

   },

   /**
-   * Here you can set default parameters that your service will use */
+   * Here you can set default parameters that your service will use.
+   */

   directiveDefault: {